 Figure 3.
 Photo records of field investigation to quarries: a.
-Pidiogo (39°39'15.7"N 8°44'27.9"W) b.
-Valinho do Rei (39°39'32.5"N 8°44'58.1"W) c.
-Reguengo do Fetal (39°38'43.64"N 8°45'16.19"W) d.
-Cabeço do Roxo (39°35'39.84"N 8°51'27.19"W) e.
-Outeiro de Sebastião (39°35'38.89"N 8°51'27.49"W) f. a portion of the stone samples taken from quarries.
+Pidiogo (39°39'15.7"N 8°44'27.9"W), b.
+Valinho do Rei (39°39'32.5"N 8°44'58.1"W), c.
+Reguengo do Fetal (39°38'43.64"N 8°45'16.19"W), d.
+Cabeço do Roxo (39°35'39.84"N 8°51'27.19"W), e.
+Outeiro de Sebastião (39°35'38.89"N 8°51'27.49"W), f. a portion of the stone samples taken from quarries.

-Thin sections of the stone samples were obtained using the following procedure: stones were cut into cuboid with a cross-sectional area of 2cm*3cm, the cross-sectional surface was polished by 220# sand paper, 400# and 1000# SiC powder with water sequentially.
+Thin sections of the stone samples were obtained using the following procedure: stones were cut into cuboids with a cross-sectional area of 2 cm * 3 cm, and the cross-sectional surface was polished with 220# sandpaper and 400# and 1000# SiC powder, with water added sequentially.
 The polished stone surface was glued to the glass slide with epoxy resin and epoxy hardener mixed at the weight ratio of 2:0.9.
-After the epoxy glue consolidated, the stone were cut and grinded to a thickness of 0.1~0.2 mm, and polished using 400# and 1000# SiC powder with water till the thickness of the stone section reached 0.025 mm.
-Thin sections were observed by Optical Microscopy using a LEICA DM2500P.
+After the epoxy glue had set, the stones were cut and ground to a thickness of 0.1~0.2 mm, and polished using 400# and 1000# SiC powder with water until the thickness of the stone section reached 0.025 mm.
+Thin sections were observed by OM using a LEICA DM2500P.

 Powder X-ray diffraction (PXRD)

-The characterization was carried out using an X-ray diffractometer BRUKER D8 Discover, with a Cu Kα source and operating at 40 kV and 40 mA.
-Scans were run from 3 to 75 ° 2θ, with 0.05 o 2θ step and 1 s/step measuring time by point.
-Diffract-EVA software package (BRUKER/AXS GmbH, Germany) and the PDF-2 database files (ICDD, Denver, USA). software with PDF-2 mineralogical database was utilized to interpret XRD patterns.
-The semi-quantification was done using the Reference Intensity Ratio by Hubbard et al [11].
-The specimens for conducting characterization were stone powders hand milled in an agate mortar.
+The characterisation was carried out using a BRUKER D8 Discover X-ray diffractometer, with a CuKα source and operating at 40 kV and 40 mA.
+Scans were run from 3 ° to 75 ° 2θ, with a 0.05 o 2θ step and a measuring time of 1 s/step per point.
+The DIFFRAC.EVA software package (BRUKER/AXS GmbH, Germany) and the PDF-2 database files (ICDD, Denver, USA) software with the PDF-2 mineralogical database were utilised to interpret the XRD patterns.
+The semi-quantification was carried out using the reference intensity ratio method of Hubbard et al. [11].
+The specimens used to conduct the characterisation were stone powders hand milled in an agate mortar.

-Thermo-gravimetric analysis (TGA)
+Thermogravimetric analysis (TGA)

-The TGA analyses was carried out using a TG-DTA NETZSCH STA 449F3 Jupiter.
-The temperature of the sample was increased at a heating rate of 10 °C /min from 40 °C to 1000 °C, under protection atmosphere N2, while the mass of the powdered sample was monitored against time and temperature.
-TGA applied on stone allows the quantification of minerals that are decomposed by temperature such as minerals with structural water (H2O) or carbonates.
-Thermal decomposition with gaseous evolution can be detected by measuring the weight change, thus by stoichiometry the content of corresponding composition can be determined.
+The TGA analysis was carried out using a TG-DTA NETZSCH STA 449F3 Jupiter.
+The temperature of the sample was increased at a heating rate of 10 °C /min from 40 °C to 1,000 °C, under an N2 protective atmosphere, while the mass of the powdered sample was monitored against time and temperature.
+TGA applied to stone allows the quantification of minerals that are decomposed by temperature, such as minerals with structural water content or carbonates.
+Thermal decomposition with gaseous evolution can be detected by measuring the weight change, thus, by using stoichiometry, the content of the corresponding composition can be determined.

-X-ray fluorescence Spectroscopy (XRF)
+X-ray fluorescence spectroscopy (XRF)

-XRF analyses were performed operating a Benchtop EDXRF Bruker S2 PUMA using a methodology similar to the one adopted by Georgiou et al [12].
+XRF analyses were performed with a Benchtop EDXRF Bruker S2 PUMA, using a methodology similar to the one adopted by Georgiou et al. [12].
 Quantifications were obtained using a regression method with 19 standard reference materials [13].
-Spectra Elements 2.0 software was utilized for acquisition and data processing, reporting the final oxides/elements (Na2O, MgO, Al2O3, SiO2, P2O5, SO3, K2O, CaO, TiO2, MnO, FeO) concentration and the instrumental statistical error.
-Two sample preparation methods were used: (1) 1.2 g sample powder were fused with 12 g flux (Li-tetraborate) on a Claisse LeNeo to form fused beads.
-(2) 10 g sample powder were compressed with 1 g wax (N,N'-dioctadecanoylethylenediamine) on a Specac Manual Hydraulic Press to form pellets.
+Spectra Elements 2.0 software was utilised for acquisition and data processing, reporting the final oxide/element (Na2O, MgO, Al2O3, SiO2, P2O5, SO3, K2O, CaO, TiO2, MnO, FeO) concentration and the instrumental statistical error.
+Two sample preparation methods were used: (1) 1.2 g of sample powder were fused with 12 g of flux (Li-tetraborate) on a Claisse LeNeo to form fused beads; (2) 10 g of sample powder were compressed with 1 g of wax (N,N'-dioctadecanoylethylenediamine) on a Specac Manual Hydraulic Press to form pellets.

 rESULTS AND DISCUSSION

-Thin section petrography
+Thin-section petrography